By: Peter Bunio | Tax Research and Support Lead

 - Purchases from an out-of-state or in-state company that is required to collect sales tax but does not.

 - Benefit received from an out-of-state performance of a service.

 - Purchases made on the Internet from vendors who are not required to be registered and sales tax is not charged.

 A person buys a vehicle from a dealer in a neighboring state and the dealer does not charge sales tax on the vehicle.
 The buyer must pay use tax on the purchase price of the vehicle when he/she returns to his/her state and/or city.

 ABC Manufacturing Co. purchases calculators for use by the accounting department.
 The calculators are purchased from XYZ Wholesale Co., vendor that is located out-of-state, which sells via the internet.
 After the order for the calculators is placed and invoiced, XYZ Wholesale Co. delivers them via common carrier.
 XYZ Wholesale Co. does not include any sales tax on the invoice.
-The calculators would have been charged sales tax if they had been purchased from an in state vendor.
-Therefore, ABC Manufacturing Co. must self-assess and remit the consumers use tax that is due on the purchase to state Department of Revenue.
+The calculators would have been charged sales tax if they had been purchased from an in-state vendor.
+Therefore, ABC Manufacturing Co. must self-assess and remit the consumer use tax that is due on the purchase to the state Department of Revenue.